hereon-mbs/MBS-3D-OptFlow/README.md

 ### Preprocessing

 It is recomended to reduce noise and artefacts as good as possible.
 Furthermore, preregistering with a rigid body transformation maximizes the field of view and minimizes larger motions across the image boundaries.
-A basic tool will follow.
+A very basic tool for expert users can be build separately: **[wbbregistration_v0.2](/Preregistration/README.md)**

 <br>